alexzeey2/MoniQ/replit.md

 - **nanoid**: Unique ID generation.

 ## Recent Changes

+### November 5, 2025 - Watery Money Category & Buy Nigeria Item Added
+- **New Category:** Added "Watery Money" as the 7th category to the Store
+- **New Luxury Item:** "Buy Nigeria"
+  - Cost: ₦7.5 trillion (₦7,500,000,000,000)
+  - Maintenance: ₦750 billion (₦750,000,000,000) every 30 seconds
+  - Maintenance ratio: 10% (standard maintenance rate)
+  - Image: Water/ocean themed image
+- **Winning Condition:** Updated from 19 to 20 luxury items required to win the game
+- **Categories:** Store now has 7 categories: Gadgets, Cars, Houses, Jets, Yachts, Lifestyle, Watery Money
+- **UI Updates:** All references to "19 luxury items" updated to "20 luxury items" in the How to Play guide

+### November 3, 2025 - Lifestyle Category & Luxury Hotel Item Added
+- **New Category:** Added "Lifestyle" as the 6th category to the Store
+- **New Luxury Item:** "Travel to the most luxurious hotel"
+  - Cost: ₦500 billion (₦500,000,000,000)
+  - Maintenance: ₦2 trillion (₦2,000,000,000,000) every 30 seconds
+  - Maintenance ratio: 4:1 (exceptionally high - the most expensive item to maintain in the game)
+  - Image: Luxury hotel pool/resort scene
+- **Winning Condition:** Updated from 18 to 19 luxury items required to win the game
+- **Categories:** Store now has 6 categories: Gadgets, Cars, Houses, Jets, Yachts, Lifestyle
+- **UI Updates:** All references to "18 luxury items" updated to "19 luxury items" in the How to Play guide

 ### November 3, 2025 - Account Manager Feature Removed
 - **Feature Removal:** Completely removed the Account Manager feature from the game